joetanx/mstechspec/temp.md

 - **Improving efficiency** in managing high volumes of alerts and routine tasks.

 SOAR adds value by providing a comprehensive, centralized approach to security automation that enhances the overall effectiveness of your security operations, especially in environments with diverse and complex security tools.

+# 9. SIEM or SOAR for threat intelligence feeds

+Enrichment of events with data from threat intelligence feeds is typically handled by SOAR:

+- **SIEM (Security Information and Event Management)**: SIEM systems are primarily responsible for aggregating, analyzing, and correlating log and event data from various sources to identify potential security threats.
+They can provide context around security events and generate alerts based on predefined rules and patterns.
+However, while SIEMs can ingest threat intelligence data to enhance their correlation rules or alerting capabilities, they don't usually perform the actual enrichment of events with threat intelligence data directly.

+- **SOAR (Security Orchestration, Automation, and Response)**: SOAR platforms are designed to integrate with various security tools and systems, including SIEMs, to automate and orchestrate security operations.
+This includes enriching security events with threat intelligence data.
+SOAR systems can automate the process of fetching threat intelligence feeds, integrating this data with event information, and using it to enhance the context and understanding of potential threats.
+This capability helps in prioritizing and responding to incidents more effectively.

+In summary, while SIEMs can utilize threat intelligence to improve their functionality, SOAR platforms are generally the ones that directly handle the enrichment of security events with threat intelligence data.